EU Actions Explained

 - provide victims with support (shelter, medical and psychological assistance, information and interpreting services)

-- ensure victims are treated appropriately as soon as there's an indication they have been trafficked, and are given assistance before, during and after criminal proceedings.
+- ensure victims have treated appropriately as soon as there's an indication they have been trafficked, and are given assistance before, during and after criminal proceedings.

 Other EU legislation and Policy documents

 Directive 2004/81/EC on the residence permit issued to third-country nationals who are victims of trafficking in human beings or who have been the subject of an action to facilitate illegal immigration, who cooperate with the competent authorities.
 Third country nationals victims of trafficking in human beings or smuggling victims who are in the EU illegally must be allowed to stay for a "reflection period"– and given a chance to:

 - recover – with access to medical care

 - establish an independent existence, free from the traffickers’ influence or decide whether to cooperate with the authorities in investigating and prosecuting the traffickers.

 - Victims who then decide to cooperate with the authorities can be issued a temporary residence permit entitling them to receive at least the same treatment as during the reflection period and allowing access to the job market, vocational training, and education.